 How long can the phone be offline before it stops working?
 Indefinitely.
 The database is local; it doesn't expire.
 Some users go weeks offline; sync still catches up cleanly on reconnect.

 Does the watch sync directly or through the phone?
-Both.
-Apple Watch and iPhone sync directly over Bluetooth when both are nearby.
-The iPhone also pushes to the cloud when it has internet.
-A cellular watch pushes to the cloud directly.
+Through the phone.
+Apple Watch and iPhone sync directly over Bluetooth when both are nearby, and the iPhone pushes everything to the cloud when it has internet.

 Are running timers lost when the app is force-closed?
-No. The timer state is persisted to the local database every few seconds.
+No. The timer state is persisted to the local database.
 Reopening the app picks up where it left off.

 Can two devices be online with conflicting timer states?
 Briefly, yes, but the conflict resolution rules pick a winner within seconds.
 The losing timer closes with its last-known elapsed value as a finished entry.